 - Each week a child will be selected to be Child of the Week.
 They will be presented with a certificate at an assembly you will be invited to and have tea with the Head Teacher.

-- Where possible children are also heard to read individually.
+- Children are heard to read individually.

 - We put in place reading interventions to develop sight vocabulary etc when this is needed.

 - Children will bring home an independent reading book and this will be changed twice a week.
 We would ask that you continue to hear your child read daily.

 - They will also have a library book and change this once a week.

 - We still read stories daily to the children and use a range of stories in our English teaching